-What I value exploring and how to navigate the knowledge flows.
+What I value is exploring and how to navigate the knowledge flows.
 Over time, I have developed habits to nurture my curiosity and the resources I use to learn and experiment with sense-makers and curators.

 How do I develop personal sensemaking routines?

-Doing sports, especially swimming and biking, and walking, help me to develop my personal sensemaking routines.
+Doing sports, especially swimming, biking, and walking, helped me develop my sensemaking routines.

 How do I share where appropriate?

-Through Twitter exchanges and tweets, in-person meetings, exploratory calls, offline and online workshops, blogs, communities of practice, and emails.
+I sometimes use Twitter exchanges and tweets, in-person meetings, exploratory calls, offline and online workshops, blogs, communities of practice, and emails.
 In a nutshell.